BharathBrahma/LP/meta.md

 This experience reinforced my belief in the importance of pursuing projects that align with my passions, as it drives me to deliver innovative and high-quality solutions that make a meaningful impact.

+# TODO

+## Context setting about current project

+## Questions
+- How do you deal with teammate when you do not get a response from  and you need something
+- How to deal with management changes
+- Explain about a complex problem that you have solved at your workplace